Emily Ratajkowski Shows Off Midriff In Sporty Chic Crop Top And Tiny Shorts In NYC

 And as her fans know, the model-actress certainly knows how to turn heads, both in person and online.
 As she made a statement with her revealing outfit in NYC, she also gave fans something to talk about when she shared a photo of a nip slip on her Instagram page.

 But that doesn’t mean everything is all rosy and peachy for Emrata.
 After she posted the photo of her sporty chic outfit, some people decided to pick on her for her size.
-For example, one user said “Someone give this girl some food.
+For example, one user said, “Someone give this girl some food.
 That does not look good,” detailed Footwear News.
 Others said that “Your body looked gorgeous in Blurred Lines, now you’re too skinny.”